perkowitz/issho/doc/hachi/modules/seq.md

 # Color Palette

-Rhythm has five defined palettes: pink, blue, green, red, and orange.
-Each uses yellow as a color, as well as white and gray.
+Rhythm has five defined palettes: pink, blue, green, red, orange, purple, magenta, teal, yellow.
+Each uses white and gray, with yellow as a highlight color (accept for the yellow palette, which uses purple for highlight).
-- The pattern selection pads are in the main color (e.g. blue), with the currently playing pattern in white, other chained patterns in gray, and the pattern currently being edited in the highlight color (yellow).
+- The pattern selection pads are in the main color (e.g. blue), with the currently playing pattern in white, other chained patterns in gray, and the pattern currently being edited in the highlight color.
 - Track mute pads are in gray, with muted tracks being off.
-Whenever a track plays a note, it will light in yellow.
+Whenever a track plays a note, it will light in the highlight color.
 - Track mute pads are in the main color (e.g. blue), with the selected track being white.
-Whenever a track plays a note, it will light in yellow.
+Whenever a track plays a note, it will light in the highlight color.
 - Step pads are white when that step is set to PLAY, gray for TIE, and off for REST.
 - Function buttons on the left and bottom are gray when off, white when on.
 - The value buttons show the value in the main color (e.g. blue).